-Rebecca’s research interests lie in equine locomotor biomechanics and the development of evidence based clinical teaching tools.
+Rebecca’s research interests lie in equine locomotor biomechanics, equine welfare and the development of evidence based clinical teaching tools.

 She has studied epidemiological factors associated with foot disease in the horse and the donkey, and during her PhD investigated the effects of training and the external environment on limb loading and gait adaptations in the Thoroughbred racehorse.
 Previous teaching related projects include the development of a mixed-reality feline abdominal palpation simulator and assessing the limitations of human detection of asymmetry as it relates to lameness in the horse.

 Rebecca’s current research projects include the development of novel technologies for teaching clinical skills to veterinary students and a biomechanical and physiological assessment of the load carrying capacity of the working donkey.

 Rebecca has recently been awarded a grant by the AVMA’s Council on International Veterinary Medical Education for the new project “Identifying and sharing innovations in clinical skills teaching developed globally in response to COVID-19’.